liveahero-wiki/liveahero-wiki.github.io/contributing/index.md

 ### Edit a page

-Every page should have a "Edit this page" link on top.
+Every page should have a "View source" link on top.
 It will lead you to the edit page in Github.
 If you don't have a Github account, you will be prompted to make one.

 After that, if you are a new contributor, you may be asked to "fork" the repository, just agree with it.
 What this means is you will be editing a copied version of the Wiki before it goes through our review process.